Stake logo

 Despite being founded in 2017, Kleos only began generating revenue from operations in March 2022 ($167,000).
 In 2021, the company generated $125,528 in revenue but this was due to government grants and the resale of a portion of space on a rocket Kleos had purchased.
 It would help if you thought of Kleos as a telecommunications company.
 Before it can start selling its services, it needs to build up sufficient infrastructure.
 This infrastructure build-up is what the company has been doing since it was founded in 2017.

 Each year since 2020, the company has launched one nanosatellite cluster, with four nanosatellites making up a cluster.
-The last cluster was launched in April 2022 aboard a SpaceX Falcon 9 rocket and continued the company’s track record in achieving a stable LEO orbit.
-The end goal is to develop and deploy 20 clusters.
-Kleos has increased its deployment rate and is planning on launching its fourth cluster on the Transporter-6 SpaceX mission in October 2022.
-The KSS share price declined 60% year-to-date, mainly due to the increase in the risk-free rate we discussed during our Rocket Lab section.
+The last cluster was launched in January 2023 aboard the Transporter-6 SpaceX mission and continued the company’s track record in achieving a stable LEO orbit.
+The company's end goal is to develop and deploy 20 clusters.

 Find out more about Kleos Space S.A in our Under the Spotlight segment on the company.